piku235/JungiThemeBundle/Resources/doc/rwd.md

 * [TabletDevices](https://github.com/piku235/JungiThemeBundle/blob/master/Resources/doc/theme-tags.md#tabletdevices)
 * [DesktopDevices](https://github.com/piku235/JungiThemeBundle/blob/master/Resources/doc/theme-tags.md#desktopdevices)

-And that's all, thanks to these tags the JungiThemeBundle will notice that the theme will be used for mobile, tablet and desktop devices.
+And that is all, thanks to these tags the JungiThemeBundle will notice that a theme will be used for mobile, tablet and desktop devices.
 Additionally you can use this advantage for seeking and obtaining an information about a theme.

 **INFO**